-The AC main power switch also interrupts the power supply of the OCXO.
+The AC main power switch also interrupts the power supply of the OCXO (option OCXO Reference Frequency, R&S RTO-B4).

 When you power up the instrument, be sure to comply with the warm-up phase specified in the data sheet before you start measurements.